 We follow the National Curriculum and each year group has a set of End of Year Expectations which we measure the children against through their time in a year group.
 We assess the children every day, continually – it is an ongoing process.
 Sometimes we use an assessment tool such as a test or a quiz but it is much more likely to be “under the radar”, catching children at their best in their lessons and considering work in their books.
 This is a much more “low stakes” & reliable method of assessing children that build up a picture over time and hopefully they don’t even realise it is happening!

+In the class pages section on the website, each year group publishes their Long Term Planning for the whole year and details of the content for each area of the National Curriculum for each term in the form of Topic Webs which demonstrate the interrelated elements of the learning journey.
 If you have any questions about the End of Year Expectations for your child, please contact their class teacher.
 Parent Consultations Evenings are also a good time to have a chat about the expectations and any additional building blocks we need to put into place to ensure children are reaching their full potential.

 How We Teach Religious Education: